Hotel Polen fire: Fire

 At the front of the hotel, in the Rokin, rescue operations were also hampered.
 There were so many people standing on the window ledges screaming that the fire fighters did not know whom to save first.
 Time was also lost because some people threw their luggage into the life net and then jumped into it themselves, causing injuries.
 Some people fell to the side of the net and were severely injured.
-Just before 7:00 am the part of the hotel facing the Kalverstraat collapsed.
+Just before 7:00 am, the part of the hotel facing the Kalverstraat collapsed.
 The burning debris landed on the fire engine there, and the fire fighters barely escaped to safety.
 The nearby book store was also burned out, and fires broke out in several buildings on the other side of the Kalverstraat; these were quickly brought under control.

-At about 8:30 am the wooden construction of the main part of the building also burned through and collapsed.
+At about 8:30 am, the wooden construction of the main part of the building also burned through and collapsed.
 Although there were still people in the building and more people were lying around the building severely injured, the fire fighters decided to withdraw.
-The smoking debris was extinguished, and at 9:30 am the fire was declared under control.
-The building's collapse left a gaping hole; of the hotel, the furniture store and the book store, almost nothing remained.
+The smoking debris was extinguished, and at 9:30 am, the fire was declared under control.
+The building's collapse left a gaping hole; of the hotel, the furniture store and the bookstore, almost nothing remained.

 Thirty-three people were killed: 32 tourists (17 of them Swedes) and the occupant of the apartment above the book store.
 Eighteen charred bodies were recovered from the debris.
 Thirteen people who had jumped from windows either died or were severely injured.
 Among the dead was the celebrated German concert musician and composer Walter Kraft, longtime organist of St. Mary's Church, Lübeck.
 Of the 57 people who were injured, 21 had severe injuries.
 Two guests from the United States escaped without injury.